HoneyBadger123/jaketarnow.github.io/_posts/2016-03-15-GraduateSchoolPart1.md

 ---
 layout: post
 title: Graduate School Part 1
-excerpt:It has been a couple months already in my second semester of graduate school and things have definitely picked up.
+excerpt: It has been a couple months already in my second semester of graduate school and things have definitely picked up.
 Last semester we had two classes and a seminar.
 The classes were: Principles of Software Development, Graduate Algorithms, and Research Seminar (Data Visualization).
 ---

 ![USF Campus]({{ site.url }}/images/IMG_3159.JPG)